WHAT SUBJECTS SHOULD I BE STUDYING?

 For web or games design, more artistic subjects might be required.
 Employers may also look for subjects that show you have good communication skills such as administration and English.

 There's also more guidance on choosing subjects on My World of Work.
-To learn more about the qualifications required, find careers that suit you by building your digital human.
+To learn more about the qualifications required, find careers that suit you by visiting our Industries and Jobs section.

 WHAT IF I'M NOT STUDYING COMPUTER SCIENCE?